friendsalong/gyanodaya/README.md

 gyanodaya
 ===============

-A aimple academic project using JavaScript and php, mysql.
+A simple academic project using JavaScript and php, mysql.

 License
 ----